samscott89/pam-typopw/README.md

 I am still wokring on figuring out the details.

+### POC branch details:
+>1. executing python files into exes requires downloading nuitka
+>2. `wrongPass.py` and `rightPass.py` work with a directory that isn't here.
+	mySecretDir/logFile.txt
+	mySecretDir/hashFile.txt
+	mySecretDir/shortTermFile.txt
+which all have only root-access (R and W)

+It was more of a POF, it isn't yet integrated into one file (which it might), the idea was that ms_authenticate would call the relevent exe

 ### Requirements

 Assuming you have `make` and `gcc`, additionally you have to